Shuttlerock/trailer/README.md

 trail.finish
 ```

+Each call to `start` will create a unique trace ID, that will be persisted with each `write`, allowing you to e.g. search for all events related to a particular HTTP request.
+Data will not be persisted until `finish` is called.
+You can `start` and `finish` the same `Trailer` instance multiple times, as long as you `finish` the previous trace before you `start` a new one.

 ### Rails

-Trailer middleware will be automatically added to Rails for you.
-Trailer::Concern provides a `with_trail()` method to simplify the tracing of objects:
+`Trailer::Middleware::Rack` will be automatically added to Rails for you. `Trailer::Concern` provides a `with_trail()` method to simplify the tracing of objects:

 ```
 class PagesController < ApplicationController